-My friend and photography wizard, Haverlee, was able to join me and snap a few shots as we wandered around.
+My friend, Haverlee, was able to join me and snap a few shots as we wandered.
 While it was a smaller exhibit than I would've hoped, it was still inspiring.
 More after the jump if you want to see...

 For those of you who don't know Vivan's story, I'll summarize it briefly.
 Vivian Maier was a nanny in Chicago during the 1960's and 1970's.
 She was an avid photographer, taking thousands of pictures of people on the streets of Chicago But she was reclusive, very private, and she never shared her work with anyone.